-So far my favourite module has been Anatomy, Physiology and Pathology taken in first year.
+So far my favourite module has been Anatomy, Physiology and Pathology taken in my first year.
 This module explains the anatomy of the body in great detail and also contains many diagnostic images to reinforce what is learnt.
-Anatomy is one of the most important parts of medical imaging and the module helped to explain what to look out for when practicing in a clinical setting.
+Anatomy is one of the most important parts of medical imaging and the module helped to explain what to look out for when practising in a clinical setting.

 How have you found the teaching on your course?

 We have different lecturers teaching different modules that they enjoy.
 This in turn helps with teaching, as they can naturally make it easy to follow and understand.
 During the first year we also had many Healthcare professionals visiting the university as guest speakers and delivering a lot of talks on topics related to our study.